 Players must assume that a concert is NOT cancelled for weather unless:

 - You call the Fairfax County Parks hotline at 703-324-7469 and there is a cancellation announcement there.
-Note that they seldom make cancellations before 6:00 for 7:30 concerts.
+Note that they seldom make cancellations before 6:00 for 7:30 concerts, or

-- You receive an email from the orchestra President, Director, or your section leader announcing a cancellation.
+- You receive an email from the Music Director or your section leader announcing a cancellation.

 Otherwise, assume the concert is ON and you should arrive by the call time.
 Weather patterns vary tremendously throughout our area, so unless you have been notified by one of the above means, always report to the concert site.